MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/two-factor-authentication.md

 Two-factor authentication allows you to reinforce security on your PlayFab Game Manager account by adding one more step to the authentication process.

-It does so by adding a device-factor to the authentication process, which only allows you to authenticate if you possess a certain device, specifically registered for this purpose.
+It does so by adding a device-factor to the authentication process, which only allows you to authenticate, if you possess a certain device specifically registered for this purpose.

 ## Configuring two-factor authentication